ecadlabs/taquito/docs/prepare.md

 }
 ```

+The `PreparedOperation` object used to be abstracted from the user and would require a lot of workarounds to expose.
+We realize some users might want more control and information on what happens before operations are forged and signed.
+This offers a few benefits, a few of them being:
+- The ability to retrieve information about the operation before injecting (operation hash, etc)
+- The ability to simulate an operation before injecting

-The PrepareProvider class affords extension and control to users when preparing operations.
+The `PrepareProvider` class affords extension and control to users when preparing operations while also promoting modularity in Taquito as a design principle.

 ## Usage example